UniFormal/uniformal.github.io/doc/language/diagrams.md

 title: Diagrams & Diagram Operators
 ---

-In larger formalizations, parts of theory graphs are often redundant and have been created in a *systematic* way from other parts of the theory graph.
+Large archives of formalizations in MMT span big theory graphs comprised of many theories and views.
+Often, certain subgraphs form a semantically coherent entity, a *diagram*.

+Diagram operators are meta-programming facilities which accept diagrams of formalization as input and output new diagrams.
+As such, they help making large archives of formalization less redundant and more concise.

-As of December 2020, MMT has preliminary support for diagram operators following a preceding [paper on structure-preserving diagram operators](https://kwarc.info/people/frabe/Research/RR_diagops_20.pdf).
+As of December 2020, MMT has preliminary support for diagram operators following an accepted [paper on *Structure-Preserving Diagram Operators*](https://kwarc.info/people/frabe/Research/RR_diagops_20.pdf).

 Operators in MMT are Scala classes that can be bound to MMT symbols and hence accessed from MMT surface syntax.

 ## Usage